 Life at Film Institutes: A Mix of Art, Drama, and Survival

-Film school isn’t just about virtuoso camera angles or writing stellar scripts—it’s about being affected by an industry where creativity meets chaos.
+Film school isn’t just about mastering camera angles or writing stellar scripts—it’s about navigating a world where creativity meets chaos.
 Here’s what really defines the experience:

 1. The Endless Juggling Act